mankelly/VerilogProjects/8-bit CPU/README.md

   * The **lower 4 bits [3:0]** are used for the operations.
   * **Bit [4]** is used for shift left/right or doing a single operation on A/B (bit is labeled *op* in ALU).
   * **Bit [5]** is used for determining if there is a carry or borrow (bit is labeled *c_b* in ALU).
+* To write an instruction to memory, wr must be enabled and opcode must be filled.
 ### Below are all 16 operations (opcode[3:0])

 |opcode[3:0]|Operation|op/c_b|